 Our joint ventures

-With our partners we have invested in and developed some of London’s most exciting properties, including the recently completed 240 Blackfriars Road, SE1 and our near-term development opportunity at Hanover Square, W1.
+With our partners we have invested in and developed some of London’s most exciting properties, including 240 Blackfriars Road, SE1 and 95 Wigmore Street, W1 and our development at Hanover Square, W1.

 We categorise our joint ventures into two types: